What to do when my database does not connect?

 Launch the app.

 Adding to this, we could go to “SQL Server Network settings”. in (InstanceName) protocols, check if all the 3 protocols are enabled.
-Case not, enable them all and then restart the instance.
+If not, enable them all and then restart the instance.

 After that, launch SQL Management Studio again and try to connect to the instance.
 Then, try to connect to the database on G-Electrical.